Andressa Alves: International career

+On 27 June 2023, Andressa was named to Brazil's squad for the 2023 FIFA Women's World Cup.

 Style of play

 Barcelona described Andressa as: "a left-footed player who can slot in anywhere on the left-hand side of the park and who is especially attack-minded in her approach to the game".
 It was also noted that she is versatile enough to play on the right or as a centre-forward.
 She is relatively experienced for a 23-year-old after playing international football for four seasons.

 Andressa uses her ability to shield the ball in possession all over the pitch, appearing in a number of roles for both club and country.
 She has played as a full-back at the senior level for Brazil and a deep-lying midfield playmaker for the Italian club Roma.
 Her dribbling ability with the ball makes her elusive when opponents try to close her down, and her ability to pick out the right pass means her teams frequently trust her with playmaking responsibilities in order to keep her side in control of the game.
 Andressa also shows notable ability when it comes to direct free-kick attempts on goal, as well as calm under pressure from the penalty spot.